 A slip and fall claim can be filed regarding a serious falling injury on any property that isn’t your own.
 Every property owner—regardless if they’re a grocery store owner, a homeowner, a construction corporation, or a city that owns a government building—has a duty to keep visitors safe.
 When that expectation is broken, U.S. citizens have a right to stand up and take legal action.
 Doing so helps ensure that no one gets injured again needlessly.

-Recover with the Help of a Atlanta Slip and Fall Lawyer
+Recover with the Help of an Atlanta Slip and Fall Lawyer

-If you or a loved one has suffered as a result of a slip and fall accident that occurred on someone else’s property, contact Bey & Associates today to be paired with an expert Atlanta, GA slip and fall injury lawyer.
-Our law office has a team of attorneys who specialize in representing victims of negligence.
+If you or a loved one has suffered as a result of a slip and fall accident that occurred on someone else’s property, contact Bey & Associates today to be paired with an expert slip and fall injury lawyer in Atlanta.
+Our law office specializes in representing victims of negligence.
 We have the necessary resources to help fight for your legal rights.
 Together, we can keep Georgia safe.